AyushSehgal/Course-Content/README.md

 6. **Final Review Resources**
 Provides a presentation on Comparative and Counting based sorts, 2-3 trees and LLRBs and a video reviewing concepts on Comparative Sorting algorithms.
 Link to video: https://drive.google.com/file/d/1doiMilnll1ls1muAjW3e0Itwv4FrLv3r/view?usp=sharing
+7. **Course Planning**
+A template I made for students to use to plan their four years at Cal.
+Made specifically for students in College of Engineering or Letters&Science.